Dental cement: Liners and pulp protection

 Pulp capping is a method to protect the pulp chamber if the clinician suspects it may have been exposed by caries or cavity preparation.
-Indirect pulp caps are indicated for suspected micro-exposures whereas direct pulp caps are place on a visibly exposed pulp.
-In order to encourage pulpal recovery, it is important to use a sedative, non-cytotoxic material such as Setting Calcium Hydroxide cement.
+Indirect pulp caps are indicated for suspected micro-exposures, whereas direct pulp caps are placed on a visibly exposed pulp.
+To encourage pulpal recovery, it is essential to use a sedative, non-cytotoxic material such as setting calcium hydroxide cement.

 Luting cements

 Luting materials are used to cement fixed prosthodontics such as crowns and bridges.
-Luting cements are often of similar composition to restorative cements, however they usually have less filler meaning the cement is less viscous.
+Luting cements are often of similar composition to restorative cements; however, they typically have less filler, resulting in a less viscous cement.